harshnisar/ml-india/_posts/2017-05-17-ml-india-interview-niraj-kumar.md

 **Niraj:** At TCS Innovation Lab, I worked on two major projects.
-First was focused on devising [Automatic Quality Assessment](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2780021/){:target="_blank"} strategies to identify the quality of documents and the second on Paraphrasing techniques.
+First was focused on devising [automatic quality assessment](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2780021/){:target="_blank"} strategies to identify the quality of documents and the second on Paraphrasing techniques.
 Actually, paraphrases are sentences or phrases that convey the same meaning using different wording.
 The presence of the high volume of paraphrased text is a major challenge in almost all areas of text mining, as it badly affects the performance of the system.
 I developed a semantically reach graph-based technique to handle the Paraphrasing in the field of Plagiarism detection.
 The system finally uses Multi-class classification strategy to classify the Plagiarised text into four different categories.
 I received the ‘Best Paper Award’ at [CICLing](http://www.cicling.org/){:target="_blank"} 2014, for my work on the paper: "A Graph Based Automatic Plagiarism Detection Technique to Handle the Artificial Word Reordering and Paraphrasing".